-Ukraine, Russia, to hold second round of US-mediated talks in Abu Dhabi
+Ukraine, Russia begin second round of US-mediated talks in Abu Dhabi

-Russia-Ukraine war: Second round of peace talks set to begin in Abu Dhabi
+Russia-Ukraine war: Second round of peace talks begin in Abu Dhabi

 The main sticking point in the negotiations continues to be the long-term fate of territory in eastern Ukraine.

-Ukrainian and Russian negotiators are set to join for a second round of United States-brokered talks in the United Arab Emirates (UAE), as they seek to advance fraught talks on how to end Russia’s nearly four-year war in Ukraine.
+Ukrainian and Russian negotiators have begun a second round of United States-brokered talks in the United Arab Emirates (UAE) as they seek to advance the fraught negotiations on how to end Russia’s nearly four-year war on Ukraine.

-The two-day trilateral talks slated to be held in Abu Dhabi come as Ukrainian President Volodymyr Zelenskyy accused Russia of violating the Trump-brokered deal that called for ceasing attacks on energy facilities.
+The Russian and Ukrainian delegations arrived in Abu Dhabi on Wednesday morning, according to Russian state media and a spokesperson for the Ukrainian chief negotiator.
+It remained unclear when the US delegation would arrive.

 Recommended Storieslist of 3 items